marijnh/Eloquent-JavaScript/06_object.md

 }
 ```

-The class tracks the progress of iterating through the list by updating its `list` property to move to the next list object whenever a value is returned, and reports that it is done when that list is empty (null).
+The class tracks the progress of iterating through the list by updating its `list` property to move to the next list object whenever a value is returned and reports that it is done when that list is empty (null).

 Let's set up the `List` class to be iterable.
 Throughout this book, I'll occasionally use after-the-fact prototype manipulation to add methods to classes so that the individual pieces of code remain small and self-contained.
 In a regular program, where there is no need to split the code into small pieces, you'd declare these methods directly in the class instead.